emmacbd/emmacbd/README.md

 I bring curiosity and compassion to my work and I understand the importance of empathetic problem-solving.
 I've developed the ability to listen and collaborate effectively with people from all walks of life.
 I believe as a software developer I can use these skills to build meaningful and intuitive tools that value developer empathy and advance accessibility for all.

-Outside of work I love rock climbing, music, and honing my improv skills!
+Outside of work I love rock climbing, finding my next favorite band, and honing my improv skills!